Why you should audit your Google Adwords

 If so, check whether negative matches or other conflicts prevent them from working.

-Is the maximum CPC level for each keyword an optimal level?
+Is the maximum CPC level for each keyword optimal?

 Do you have words far below or above the expected results in terms of CPC, CTR or conversion?